 Built from the Latest Technology

-It might also help if the live video streaming platform chosen to relay information in real-time is akin to the latest technologies in the world.
-It should not be hard for admins to integrate new types of technologies into the live video solution they employ.
-More importantly, it should be compatible with all devices and streaming servers.
-An important thing to look at here is a live streaming platform that uses HTTP (HLS) protocol for video streaming as this is supported by most infrastructure and devices.
+It's important to look for a live video streaming platform that uses the latest streaming technologies to ensure compatibility with all devices and streaming servers.
+An important thing to look at here is a live streaming platform that uses HTTP (HLS) protocol, Microsoft Smooth Streaming or MPEG-DASH for video streaming as this is supported by most infrastructure and devices.

 The 8 Best Live Streaming Platforms of 2021